Outdoor Faucet Repair: Common Problems, Costs & DIY Fixes

 Winterization Tips to Prevent Outdoor Faucet Damage

 Prevention is far cheaper than repair.
+When pipes freeze and burst, the resulting water damage can be costly, so winterizing before freezing temperatures is critical.
 Follow these steps before the first hard freeze (below 32°F) each fall to protect your outdoor faucets.

 Step-by-Step Winterization Checklist